JesutofunmiOludu/requirement-analysis/README.md

   The final step ensures that documented requirements accurately represent stakeholder needs and are achievable within project constraints.
 Validation activities include reviews, walkthroughs, and approval sessions with clients and team members.

 ---
+## Acceptance Criteria

+### Importance of Acceptance Criteria
+**Acceptance Criteria** are the specific conditions that a software product or feature must meet to be accepted by users, stakeholders, or product owners.
+They serve as a clear definition of what “done” means for each feature, ensuring all parties have a shared understanding of expected behavior before development begins.

+Acceptance Criteria are important because they:
+- Provide **clarity** and **transparency** between developers, testers, and stakeholders.
+- Help define **scope boundaries**, preventing feature creep and misunderstandings.
+- Serve as the basis for **test cases** and **quality assurance** activities.
+- Ensure that the delivered feature meets **user needs** and **business goals**.

+### Example: Checkout Feature in the Booking Management System
+Below is an example of acceptance criteria for the **Checkout** feature, which handles payments and booking confirmations.

+**Feature:** Checkout and Payment Processing

+**Acceptance Criteria:**
+- ✅ The user can proceed to checkout only if at least one room is selected for booking.
+- ✅ The system must display a summary of the booking, including room details, check-in/check-out dates, total cost, and applicable taxes.
+- ✅ The user can choose a payment method (e.g., credit card, PayPal, or wallet balance).
+- ✅ The system must securely process the payment through the integrated payment gateway (e.g., Stripe or Paystack).
+- ✅ Upon successful payment, the system must generate a unique booking ID and send a confirmation email to the user.
+- ✅ If the payment fails, the system must display an error message and allow the user to retry or choose a different payment method.
+- ✅ The system must update room availability in real-time after successful payment to prevent double booking.

+This ensures that the **Checkout** feature meets both user expectations and business requirements before deployment.